ignotur/Random-forest-open-cluster/README.md

 You can start from here:
-* example_notebooks/pull_clusters.ipynb - requests information about cluster membership from catalogue and bin Herzprung-Russell diagram into 400 2D bins (20 bins for color and 20 bins for G magnitude),
+* example_notebooks/pull_clusters.ipynb - requests information about cluster membership from catalogue and bin Herzprung-Russell diagram into 400 2D bins (20 bins for color and 20 bins for G magnitude)
 * example_notebooks/random_forest.ipynb - reads data and trains a Random Forest
 * example_notebooks/cnn.ipynb - reads data and trains a Convolutional neural network